Expense Management

 AI Finance Assistant

 The average expense report costs $58 to process.
 But that stat hides the real problem: adoption.
-Your team downloads the scanning app, uses it for a month, then goes back to emailing crumpled receipts to finance three weeks late.
+Your team downloads the receipt scanning app, uses it for a month, then goes back to emailing crumpled receipts to finance three weeks late.

 What Actually Matters in a Receipt Scanner (2026)